sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 {: #schemes}
 # URI Schemes

-This specification defines the following URI schemes for use in CoSWID and to provide interoperability with schemes used in {SWID}.
+This specification defines the following URI schemes for use in CoSWID and to provide interoperability with schemes used in {{SWID}}.

-Note: These schemes are used in {SWID} without an IANA registration.
+Note: These schemes are used in {{SWID}} without an IANA registration.
 This specification ensures that these schemes are properly defined going forward.

 {: #schemes-swid}
 ## "swid" URI Scheme Specification